hrTrubbish/Harper-Woodward/README.md

 ### Live streaming of concerts

-* Implemented Web RTC and Socket.io to provide a scalable solution for real-time video and audio streaming of concerts.
+* Implemented using MediaSoup, Web RTC, and Socket.io to provide a scalable solution for real-time video and audio streaming of concerts.

 ### Live chat with fans